martindisch/WeatherPi/README.md

 # WeatherPi
-A simple weather station with AM2302 temperature and humidity sensor, the Raspberry Pi and an Android app.
+A simple weather station with the AM2302 temperature and humidity sensor, the Raspberry Pi and an Android app.

 ## Description